tsgates/arch-wiki-markdown/wiki/Pacman_Tips.md

 Read-only cache

-If you're looking for a quick and dirty solution, you can simply run a standalone webserver which other computers can use as a first mirror: darkhttpd /var/cache/pacman/pkg.
+If you are looking for a quick and dirty solution, you can simply run a standalone webserver which other computers can use as a first mirror: darkhttpd /var/cache/pacman/pkg.
 Just add this server at the top of your mirror list.
 Be aware that you might get a lot of 404 errors, due to